tangzyer/zytang/_pages/about.md

 Miscellaneous
 ======
-I enjoy listening to music, singing and dancing in my free time.
+I enjoy music, choral arts and jazz dance in my free time.
 I am a member of Tsinghua Students Choir and my part is alto.
 I like to watch movies and TV plays too.
 I am a fan of the Netflix series *the Stranger Things* since high school.

 My profile photo is taken by my friend [Shawn](https://www.linkedin.com/in/zeshengfu/).